-In response to Question 7 (see below) on training and awareness-raising to enhance and promote the sustainable use of resources only 4 parties stated that they had not undertaken such measures.
+In response to Question 7 (see below) on training and awareness-raising to enhance and promote the sustainable use of resources only 5 parties (14%) stated that they had not undertaken such measures.

-Eighty percent of the respondents in Question 7.1 reported that their waste management policies, regulations and programs required the separation of hazardous wastes from non-hazardous and other wastes whereas only three respondents did not have policies, regulations or programs in place.
-Approximately 75% of the respondents had a national inventory on the generation and disposal of hazardous and other wastes either in place or in preparation (Question 7.2) and the majority (60%) had an annual reporting requirement (Question 7.3) to gather such data.
-Surveys of wastes were conducted by some parties but most of these were not conducted on a regular basis.
+Eighty one percent (83%) of the respondents in Question 7.1 reported that their waste management policies, regulations and programs required the separation of hazardous wastes from non-hazardous and other wastes whereas only five respondents did not have policies, regulations or programs in place.
+Sixty three percent (63%) of the respondents had a national inventory on the generation and disposal of hazardous and other wastes either in place or in preparation (Question 7.2) and just over half (54%) reported an annual or biennial reporting requirement (Question 7.3) to gather such data.
+Surveys of wastes were conducted by some parties but most of these (71%) were not conducted on a regular basis.

-Question 7.3 sought information on data and estimates of the percentage of wastes that are reused, recycled and recovered.
-The availability of this more detailed data on the management and diversion from disposal was only cited by 12 respondents (Question 7.4).
-In addition only 7 respondents provided any examples of selected Basel Convention waste streams and their calculations of quantities reused, recycled and recovered for some selected wastes (Question 7.5) and much of this data was estimated.
+Question 7.4 sought information on data and estimates of the percentage of wastes that are reused, recycled and recovered.
+The availability of this more detailed data on the management and diversion from disposal was only cited by 15 respondents (43%).
+In addition only 8 respondents provided any examples of selected Basel Convention waste streams and their calculations of quantities reused, recycled and recovered for some selected wastes (Question 7.5) and much of this data was estimated.
+It was not possible to get detailed information of this sort from the parties which were interviewed.